Skip to content

 Update 22H2 to 23H2 on unsupported hardware

 When installed on "unsupported" hardware as described in previous sections, Windows Update will not automatically update 22H2 to 23H2.
-This can be fixed by manually installing KB5027397 (The 23H2 enablement package).
+This can be fixed by manually installing KB5027397 (The 23H2 enablement package) over 22H2 build 22621.2506 (or newer):

 Update 23H2 to 24H2 on unsupported hardware